karolmajta/xss-multitenancy/README.md

 this form must meet is to have inputs with same names as on Joe's site.

-After the fields are filled out it's trivial to read their values and send their to Mr. Hacker's server using AJAX.
+After the fields are filled out it's trivial to read their values and send them to Mr. Hacker's server using AJAX.

 This application allows you to replicate this flow.
 It's source code is hosted at http://github.com/karolmajta/xss-multitenancy